Questions? 503.552.1660 / Toll-free 877.669.8737 or email@example.com

 Candidates for admission for all programs are evaluated holistically and the following characteristics may be considered:

 - Dedication to service, compassion, critical thinking skills, ability to effectively communicate, self-discipline, self-awareness, and sense of purpose.

 - Affinity for and/or prior experience with the program or field to which the applicant is applying.

-- Understanding and appreciation of health care issues
+- Understanding of health care issues.

 Prerequisite courses not taken within seven years of matriculation into the program are subject to review.
 Additional coursework may be required.

 NCNM has no provision for awarding credit for life experience.

 NCNM is primarily considered a medical school by training Chinese medicine practitioners and naturopathic primary care physicians.
 NCNM, in accordance with state and federal laws, has high standards for the health care professionals we graduate.
 Individuals are held to high standard of professionalism, maturity, and character.
 In an effort to provide a safe environment for our academic and patient communities, a criminal background check is required upon admission.
 Professional licensing boards are required by law and/or policy to exclude individuals with certain convictions.

 The existence of a conviction does not necessarily mean that a student will be denied admission to NCNM.
 Each case will be evaluated on its facts.
 Generally speaking, the rational relationship of the nature, severity, and decency of the crime to the interests and needs of NCNM will be assessed, and the responsibility and maturity of the person convicted will be carefully considered and weighed.

 Applicants are selected regardless of race, gender, age, religion, national or ethnic origin, sexual orientation, gender identity, marital status, disabilities, or any other protected class under local, state, or federal law.